 Conclusion

-By now, you’ve seen how a jet of ionized gas at tens of thousands of degrees can slice through metal with remarkable control.
-Plasma arc cutting combines speed, versatility, and precision—but it also demands respect for heat, electricity, and fumes.
+By now, you have seen how a jet of ionized gas at tens of thousands of degrees can slice through metal with remarkable control.
+Plasma arc cutting combines speed, versatility, and precision.
+But it also demands proper respect for heat, electricity, and fumes.

 As you experiment with cutting speed, arc current, and gas settings, keep your safety gear on and your cut charts handy.
-Do that, and plasma arc cutting becomes less like a mystery and more like a reliable, everyday tool in your fabrication toolkit.
+Do that, and plasma arc cutting becomes less like a mystery and more like a reliable tool in your fabrication toolkit.